Afnan1278/Afnan1278/README.md

 Software Engineer
 -----------------

-I am a passionate software developer with more than 2 years of experience.
+I am a passionate software developer with 4 years of experience.
 I have a proven track record of taking ownership of end-to-end feature development, including high-level design and core code architecture.
 Collaborating with cross-functional teams, resolving dependencies, and managing deployment lifecycles have been key aspects of my work experience.

-* ✉️  You can contact me at [afnananwer2@gmail.com](mailto:afnananwer2@gmail.com)
+* ✉️  You can contact me at [afnananwer2@gmail.com](mailto:afnananwer2@gmail.com)L
-* ⚡  I'm experienced in MEAN and MERN stack development
-* 🧠  I'm learning Django

 ### Skills